Ellice Eadie: Early life

-Eadie was born Ellice Aylmer Hearn at Edmonton, St Patrick's Hill, Cork on 30 June 1912, to Robert Hearn, the Church of Ireland clergymen and future Bishop of Cork, and the skin specialist Mary Ellice Hearn (née Cummins).
-One of her aunts was Ireland's first qualified professional engineer and the family were versed in field hockey and rugby.
+Eadie was born Ellice Aylmer Hearn at Edmonton, St Patrick's Hill, Cork on 30 June 1912, to Robert Hearn, the Church of Ireland clergyman and future Bishop of Cork, and gynaecologist Mary Ellice Hearn (née Cummins).
+One of her aunts was Ireland's first qualified professional engineer, and the family was versed in field hockey and rugby.
 Eadie was taught at Cheltenham Ladies' College, and began reading law at St Hugh's College, Oxford in 1931.
 She was taught by the university's first female law professor Agnes Headlam-Morley, and was awarded the Winter Williams law scholarship in the 1933 Michaelmas term.
-In 1934, Eadie earned her first class Bachelor of Arts degree and a first class Bachelor of Civil Law degree in 1935.
+In 1934, Eadie earned her first class Bachelor of Arts degree and a first-class Bachelor of Civil Law degree in 1935.
 She took the first section of the bar examination in December 1935, earning a first in constitutional law, elements of contract law and tort law and legal history.
 Eadie also was second in criminal law and procedure and put into the first class (second in Order of Merit) of the final bar examinations, earning the three-year Lord Justice Holker senior scholarship.